CardioKit/PeakSwift/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Create a pull request.

-## Demo app
+## PeakWatch - Demo app

-To illustrate and analyze the functionalities of PeakSwift, a dedicated sample app is developed.
+To illustrate and analyze the functionalities of PeakSwift, a dedicated demo app is developed.
 It integrates R-Peak detection and signal quality analysis of PeakSwift and can be evaluated with an external analysis tool.

 You can explore PeakWatch here: [PeakWatch](https://github.com/CardioKit/PeakWatch).